ajithreddy1234/Meeting-Minutes-Generator-Information-Retrieval-Agent/README.md

 ## 📌 Project Overview

-This project was developed as part of the **“I’m Beside You” Data Science Internship Assessment**.

 The system automates the generation of **structured Minutes of Meeting (MoM)** from raw meeting transcripts (or audio, via Whisper), and supports **retrieval-augmented Q&A** across past meetings.